themagicianking/coda/README.md

    Fill in `CLIENT_ID` and `CLIENT_SECRET` with the data that's given on your dashboard after you create your app.

-8. In the server directory, run `npm run start`.
+8. In the server directory, run `npm install` and then `npm run start`.
-9. Navigate into the client directory and run `npm run dev`.
+9. Navigate into the client directory, run `npm install` and run `npm run dev`.
 Open a new window and navigate to `http://localhost:{your client port}/welcome` (Vite usually defaults to `5173` for the port).
 The app should be on display!

 ## Usage